This is a guest post written by one of my readers who wanted to share her experience of traveling solo in Europe as a woman.

 Pickpocket Proof Bags

-I’ve never used them but a lot of travelers like these pickpocket proof bags from Pacsafe.
-They have features like puncture proof and lockable zippers, steel mesh sewn into the bag’s fabric the bag can be cup open, and a few other anti-theft features.
-For more information about pickpockets read by guide to pickpockets in Europe.
+I’ve never used them, but a lot of travelers like these pickpocket proof bags from Pacsafe.
+They have features like puncture proof and lockable zippers, steel mesh sewn into the bag’s fabric the bag can’t be cup open, and a few other anti-theft features.
+For more information about pickpockets read our guide to pickpockets in Europe.

 Be Careful When Using the ATM

 As a solo traveler one of your most vulnerable moments will be when you’re withdrawing money from an ATM because you don’t have anyone to watch your back.

 For example, when I was in Paris I was approached by a group of 3 gypsy kids while I was using the machine.
 They started tugging at my shirt and putting a paper in front of the screen to block my view.
 Just then I saw one of them press the button to withdraw 300€.
 Luckily, I knew what was going on and was able to grab all the cash from the machine before they had a chance to get it.

 I knew about this scam as I read about it before when I was researching my trip, but it still took me off guard — especially since this happened in the middle of the day on a street with a lot of foot traffic.
 (Tip: Try use an ATM that’s inside a bank.)